TheRealBasic/animated-train/README.md

 - **Solo campaign**: Progress through handcrafted stages, collect all Flux Orbs, and race par times to earn Bronze, Silver, or Gold medals while unlocking the next level.
 - **Co-op levels**: Dedicated two-player maps (prefixed `zcoop`) built around synchronized buttons, doors, and orb collection with shared victory conditions.
 - **LAN/direct multiplayer**: Host or join sessions over your network or direct IP with automatic level syncing and shared progression for the session.
+- **Level editor**: Build your own stages in-game from the Main Menu → Level Editor, place platforms/spikes/orbs/spawns/exits, then save to `assets/levels/custom/` for solo or co-op.
-- **Accessible configuration**: In-game Settings menu for rebinding keys, adjusting screen scale, toggling HUD/CRT visual effects, and tuning master volume.
+- **Accessible configuration**: In-game Settings menu for rebinding keys, adjusting screen scale, toggling HUD/CRT visual effects, choosing an active save slot, and tuning per-channel (master/UI/SFX) audio levels.
 - **Debug visibility**: Optional debug HUD with FPS overlay and adjustable post-processing toggles for development or performance tuning.
 - **Procedural audio & bundled assets**: All sound effects are generated at runtime; level JSON files and sprite assets ship with the repository for easy modding.
-- **Portable save system**: Save files live under `save/` in the game directory, making it easy to back up or transfer progression and settings.
+- **Portable save system**: Save files live under `save/` in the game directory (with optional per-slot cloud mirrors under `save/cloud/`), making it easy to back up or transfer progression and settings.

 ## Build and run